 There are two surfing seasons in Fiji—winter (April–October) and summer (November–March).
-Winter is considered the best for experts, as during the season you can catch the biggest waves: strong winds blow from the south, bringing 2-3 (even 4-5) meter waves.
-Typically only advanced surfers choose this period.
+Winter is considered the best for experts, as during this season you can catch the biggest waves: strong winds blow from the south, bringing 2-3 (even 4-5) meter waves.
+Typically, only advanced surfers choose to ride during this period.

 The warm summer season is more suitable for less experienced surfers to learn and train their skills.
 Winds calm down at this time causing shorter swells.
 The weather is rather warm.
 Though don't think that summer surfing in Fiji is very easy—in fact, a variety of swells differ from place to place.
 Check out the reefs surrounding Fiji and choose according to your skills and abilities.

-The most legendary waves you will find at Cloudbreak, Restaurants and Frigates Pass.
+You will find the most fabulous waves at Cloudbreak, Restaurants, and Frigates Pass.

 Cloudbreak is situated on a sheltered reef, 3 mi (4.83 km) south of Namotu Island Resort.
 This world-class left reef pass is frequently voted one of the ten most or best challenging waves in the world.
 Like various tropical reef-pass breaks, Cloudbreak tends to get shallower, faster, and more critical as it goes.

-Being accessible by boat only, FRIGATES is considered to be a world-class left that can compete with Cloudbreak for size, consistency, and power.
+Being accessible by boat only, Frigates can compete with Cloudbreak for size, consistency, and power.
 It is a beautiful recommendation for experienced surfers with longer boards.
 They are essential for tackling strong off-shore winds and big drops.